What is Net Credit Sales?

 John and co happened to sell goods worth $50000, of which they happened to collect cash worth $25000.
 They also accepted a sales return from a customer who received faulty goods worth $2000 and granted a sales allowance of $500 for another customer.
 Calculate the total net credit sales for John and Co.

 Hence if one were to consider the sales allowance and also the sales returns, the final net credit sales would finally stand to $22500.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 - Provides Break-up: Net credit sales would tend to provide a perfect picture through a break up of values between sales returns and also sales allowances thereby helping the firm to understand the true picture of the amount that can be realized during any particular period

-- Preservation of Ratios: By helping a company understand the total receivables it has in hand after considering any addition of net credit sales it helps the company to gauge on the liquidity ratios that it has currently, which are usually cash and quick ratios.
-If it happens to find out that the ratios are depleting it stands as a red signal for the company.
-Hence it facilitates the maintenance of ratios as desired by the company and any deviation or discrepancy will help the management take corrective action in this regard
+- Preservation of Ratios: By helping a company understand the total receivables it has in hand after considering any addition of net credit sales, it helps the company to gauge the liquidity ratios that it currently has, which are usually cash and quick ratios.
+If it happens to find out that the ratios are depleting, it stands as a red signal for the company.
+Hence it facilitates the maintenance of ratios as desired by the company, and any deviation or discrepancy will help the management take corrective action in this regard

-- Facilitates the Creation of Ledger: A company can tend to create a receivable account in the name of each and every customer and thereby track the associated amount with each customer that it is linked to.
-This action facilitates necessary segregation through the creation of ledger books thereby prompting the company to take the necessary collective action against the required customer from whom the amount stands as overdue
+- Facilitates the Creation of Ledger: A company can tend to create a receivable account in the name of every customer and thereby track the associated amount with each customer that it is linked to.
+This action facilitates necessary segregation through the creation of ledger books thus prompting the company to take the required collective action against the required customer from whom the amount stands as overdue

 Given below are some of the disadvantages-